axmat/result-variant/README.md

 Result type implemented by inheriting from std::variant.
 It support only basic operations and it should be used only for learning purpose.

-If you want to use a result type in your c++11, 14 or 17 projects, an implementation of std::expected for c++11, 14 and 17 is avaible at [https://github.com/TartanLlama/expected](https://github.com/TartanLlama/expected).
+If you want to use a result type in your c++11, 14 or 17 projects, an implementation of std::expected is avaible at [https://github.com/TartanLlama/expected](https://github.com/TartanLlama/expected).

 ## Usage example